jripke74/fs-calorie-counter/README.md

 Next, create a fieldset element with the id set to lunch.

 Within that element, create a legend element with the text Lunch, and an empty div with the class set to input-container.

+Step 6
+Continuing the pattern, create a fieldset for dinner with the same nested elements.

+Step 7
+You need two more of these fieldset code blocks – one for snacks and one for exercise.

+Step 8
+When users want to select a meal type to input their calorie counts, they should be presented with a dropdown menu and a button to add the meal type.

+Start by creating a div element and assign it a class attribute with the value controls.
+Then, nest a span element inside this div.

+Step 9
+In your span element, create a label element for an entry-dropdown and give it the text Add food or exercise:.
+Then create a select element with the id set to entry-dropdown and a name set to options.
+Below that, add a button element with the id set to add-entry and the text Add Entry.

+Give your button element a type attribute set to button to prevent automatic form submission.

+Step 10
+Your select menu needs options for each of the food and exercise fieldset elements you created in the previous steps.
+Use the option element to create a new option for each fieldset.
+The value attribute of each option should be the id of the fieldset, and the text of each option should be the text of the legend.

+Set the Breakfast option as the selected option.

+Step 11
+Create another div element.
+Within it, nest a button to submit the form.
+This button should have the text Calculate Remaining Calories.

+Then add a button with the id set to clear to clear the form (don't forget to give it a type attribute that prevents it from submitting the form).
+This button needs the text Clear.

+Step 12
+Your form needs somewhere to display the results.
+Add an empty div element and give it an id of output and the class values of output and hide.